 Of course, it is too early to say.
 But here are some considerations.

-Visa will again be promoting alternative payment instruments.
+Visa will again be promoting alternative A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More instruments.
 And this year, wearable payments are the fashion.
 This includes the Swatch Bellamy Watch, the Pulseira Bradesco payment bracelet as well a ring, though the latter is for Team Visa athletes exclusively.
 And of course, Visa will be the only card accepted at the competition venues.